hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 character of the deplorable event ; but the question was
 * what is the cause of it ?'
-The Pro-Bureaucratic Party laid the blame at the doors of the Congress or of the NationaHst Party and called upon Government to put us down.
+The Pro-Bureaucratic Party laid the blame at the doors of the Congress or of the Nationalist Party and called upon Government to put us down.
 I have taken the other side.
 My wri- tings are (i) a reply to the Anglo-Indian criticism (2) a suggestion to Government and addressed to Govern-